capacitor-community/sqlite/docs/MigratingCordovaDatabases.md

 ## Methods

-The two methods below give you all the bits and pieces to migrate your Cordova plugin databases to be compliant with the @capacitor-community/sqlite plugin.
+The three methods below give you all the bits and pieces to migrate your Cordova plugin databases to be compliant with the @capacitor-community/sqlite plugin.

 ### addSQLiteSuffix